wookiehangover/formatted-blocks/README.md

 FormattedBlocks is a TypeScript library that converts Markdown content into a structured, platform-independent format suitable for rich text rendering across different platforms and frameworks.
 It transforms Markdown AST (Abstract Syntax Tree) into a normalized format that preserves formatting information while being easy to consume by various rendering engines.

-## Features

-- 🚀 **Modern TypeScript** - Built with TypeScript 5.x with strict type checking
-- 📦 **Zero Dependencies** - No runtime dependencies (except for unified ecosystem)
-- 🎯 **Platform Independent** - Output format works across web, mobile, and desktop
-- 🔧 **Extensible** - Easy to extend with custom handlers for new elements
-- 📝 **Rich Formatting** - Supports bold, italic, links, headings, and more
-- 🌳 **Tree Structure** - Maintains hierarchical document structure

 ## Installation

 ```bash